Pedal the Palouse

 Light traffic, steep hills, 2.5 miles.

 This scenic loop has classic Palouse views of fields and forested valleys.
-Start in Palouse, head south on State Rt 27, turn right on Clear Creek Rd. and right again on 272, and back to Palouse to visit the Green Frog Cafe, four antique stores, The Left Bank Gallery and Roy M. Chatters Printing Museum.
+Start in Palouse, head south on State Rt 27, turn right on Clear Creek Rd. and right again on 272, and back to Palouse to visit the many antique stores, the Palouse Caboose, The Green Frog and more.

 Light traffic, scenic, one killer hill, approx 14 miles.